 On some WordPress setups, you might see something like this when you try to restore your backup, or when you try to install or update UpdraftPlus:

-This happens if (and only if) WordPress does not have sufficient file permissions to write to the directories which it needs to write to.
-(To be more accurate, the PHP engine that WordPress is running on top of does not have these permissions).
+This happens if (and only if) WordPress does not have sufficient file permissions to write to the directories which it needs to write to, or if it finds that when trying to write, the resulting files have different ownership or permissions to WordPress itself.
+(To be more accurate, the PHP engine that WordPress is running on top of does not have these permissions, or runs under a different ownership).
 When this happens, WordPress has another trick up its sleeve: it asks you for FTP details.
 With those FTP details, it writes the files another way: by sending them over FTP to the webspace.

 Hence, the key points are: